 Whether you're more of an iced-coffee or grande-nonfat-mocha-no-whip type of Starbucks customer, there are easy ways to customize your drink to match your preference.
 While you might not find these modifications on the menu, that doesn't mean you can't make them at the register.
-Here's what to keep in mind the next time you find yourself in line at Starbucks and want a drink that's specifically tailored to your needs.
+Here's what to keep in mind the next time you find yourself in line at Starbucks and want a drink that's specifically tailored to you.

 Not enough liquid and too much ice in your drink?
 Ask for light ice next time and you'll get more of the drink itself.